Flinders Ranges and Outback Parks and Wildlife

 If you want to make that journey, you’ll need a Desert Parks Pass which covers six parks including Coongie Lakes, Lake Eyre and Innamincka National Parks.

-The Flinders Ranges and Outback South Australia, discover why it’s recognised as part of our “National Landscape.”
+Discover why the Flinders Ranges and outback South Australia is recognised as a “National Landscape.”

 Back to top